marcusyatim/M-M/README.md

 ## Conversational UI

 The CUI portion of the system will utilise the top-notch NLP solution provided by Google Dialogflow ES.
 It will be integrated with Telegram’s bots to create a chatbot on said platform.
-The name of the bot is `Marcusyfoodbot`.
+The name of the bot is `marcusyfoodbot`.

 ### Code